haproxytech/kubernetes-ingress/documentation/README.md

 - Annotation: `check` - activate pod check
 - Annotation: `check-interval` - interval between checks [`check` must be "enabled"]
 - use in format  `haproxy.org/load-balance: <algorithm> [ <arguments> ]`

+#### Ingress Class

+- Annotation: `ingress.class`
+  - default: "haproxy"
+  - used to monitor specific ingress objects in multiple controllers environment
+  - any ingress object whitch have class specified and its different from one defined in [image arguments](controller.md) will be ignored

 #### Https